-Deadline extended to enter remarkable marketing awards
+Deadline extended to enter Remarkable Marketing Awards

 and live on Freeview channel 276

-Organisers behind Northern Ireland’s inaugural marketing awards have extended the deadline for nominations.
+The Remarkable Marketing Awards, Northern Ireland’s first dedicated awards ceremony, celebrates individual marketers and their talents.

-The Remarkable Marketing Awards have been so well received according to organisers they have been inundated with requests to extend the deadline.
+The awards scheme has been so well received, according to organisers they have been inundated with requests to extend the deadline.

-Nominations are now open until midnight 14th March.
+Nominations are now open until midnight on March 14.
 It’s completely free to enter and there are just three questions to answer, which will be judged by a panel of industry experts from outside of Northern Ireland.

 The Remarkable Marketing Awards which are the brainchild of marketer Treena Clarke, founder of the hugely popular annual Big Marketing Meet Up conference will be held on Friday 31st May at the Europa Hotel in Belfast.